jafaryor/algorithms-and-data-structures/src/sort/quick/readme.md

 ### Complexity
 * __Worst-case running time__

+    The worst case happens when:
+    1. Input sorted or reverse sorted
+    2. Partition around min or max element.
+    3. One side of partition always has no element.

     When quicksort always has the most unbalanced partitions possible (already sorted array), then the original call takes `cn` time for some constant `c`, the recursive call on `n-1` elements takes `c(n-1)` time, the recursive call on `n-2` elements takes `c(n-2)` time, and so on.
 Here's a tree of the subproblem sizes with their partitioning times:

     ![quick-sort-worst-case](./images/quick-sort-worst-case.png)